Prepare for the storm—maximize protection and savings on your home insurance.

 Wind Mitigation Inspection

-Florida weather can be unpredictable, but your home’s protection shouldn’t be.
+Florida weather can be unpredictable, but your home’s protection shouldn not be.
 A Wind Mitigation Inspection identifies the features that help your property withstand high winds, such as roof shape, attachments, and impact-resistant openings.

 These inspections are not only important when you buy a home, but also when switching insurance providers or after completing home upgrades.
 Additionally, the state verification form is valid for up to five years, provided no material changes have been made to the structure, making this a smart, long-term investment in both safety and savings.